 The only thing America loves more than the Super Bowl, is the commercials—a non-stop psycho-emotional barrage of puppies, sports cars, potato chips, nacho dips, pretty horsies, hunky men, beautiful women, and of course beer.
 Lots and lots of beer.
-So to celebrate the reason we’re all holding it after every punt, let's party like it's 1999 with the single best Super Bowl commercial each year for the past two decades.
+So to celebrate the reason we’re all holding it after every punt, let's get our Y2K on with the single best Super Bowl commercial each year for the past two decades.
 Needless to say, don’t touch that dial (come on, you have fresh, never-frozen Avocados From Mexico™ all over your hands).

 2000 - EDS “Cat Herders”